zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 ## ★★★★★ [**fivestars.blog**][fivestarsblog] *•* [**@zntfdr**][twitterHandle]

 ^Hi!
-My name is .. and I'm iOS Developer living and working here in 🇹🇭, in here it's ... which is well past my usual bed time, however today I'm very very pleased to be with all of you for this awesome conference.
+My name is .. and I'm iOS Developer living and working here in 🇹🇭.

-^My presentation topic is Swift scripting, and you might be wondering, we're iOS Developers at UIKonf, ...

 ---